mohamed-kamal-fathy/Testing-Tools-Frameworks/Postman & Newman/Postman_Newman_API_Testing.md

-# Day X – Postman & Newman for API Testing
+#  Postman & Newman for API Testing

 ## Overview
 **Postman** is a popular API testing tool that allows developers and QA engineers to test, document, and automate REST, SOAP, and GraphQL APIs.